awslabs/aws-cyclone-solution/README.md

   logs via the list resources commands.
 ## Installing CLI

+Prerequisites:
+1. Docker installed and docker agent running.
+This is needed for the create-host command only.
+Once released this will not be needed.
+2. AWS CLI credentials configured
+3. Currently only supports MacOS and Linux distributions, Windows support planned.

 First create a virtual environment with:
 ```
 python3 -m venv .env